LiFePO₄ battery bank

 02

-The unit is built in Mossel Bay around the standard battery, solar, and inverter stack, sized to your duty cycle.
+The unit is built in George around the standard battery, solar, and inverter stack, sized to your duty cycle.

 03